uf-robopi/CavePI_AUV/AUV_nano/README.md

-# ROS2 Package for Perception and Control of CavePI AUV
+# ROS2 Package for Perception of CavePI AUV

 ## Compatible Platform